Best WiFi Routers for Large Homes: Conquering Concrete and Dead Zones

 Watching 4K streams stutter into buffering circles isn’t always because the Internet is slow—it could be your house "fighting" the signal.
 The good news is that with NETGEAR, it’s possible to conquer dead zones and WiFi obstacles to create whole-home wireless connectivity.

+Even the WiFi frequency you choose can affect your WiFi range and penetration.
 See a summary of 5GHz vs 6GHz in the short video below:

 Breaking Down the Barriers to Strong WiFi